Employee development plan

 The goal is to gain a deeper knowledge and understanding of a defined topic.
 For example, How can I better track the product development lifecycle?

-6) Recommendations for Reading
+6) Recommendations for reading

 This is simply a list of books, publications or websites targeted for the employee’s development.

-5. Realization Stage
+5. Realization stage

 Keep in mind that our goal is to develop each individual employee/department and formulate a plan specific to those needs.
 With that in mind, one of the easiest and fastest ways (but one that requires budget) is using content providers: Linkedin Learning, Coursera, Udemy, OpenSesame, etc. The ease of access and quality of content makes such providers a valuable resource to consider.